iritfh1/Fraud-detection/README.md

   - Handle imbalanced datasets using Upscaling/Downscaling.

 5. Model Evaluation
   - Evaluate using ROC-AUC as the scoring metric, due to the imbalanced nature of the dataset.
+Scoring metric is a parameter.
   - Generate ROC-AUC curve and feature importance for visualization.

+Results
+ROC-AUC Score: 0.8275
+Demonstrates good performance, especially considering the data's imbalance.